mrkkrp/markkarpov.com/tutorial/megaparsec.md

-This is done for performance reasons and because it would make no sense to run `bar` feeding it leftovers of `foo` anyway. `bar` wants to be run from the same point in input stream as `foo`. `megaparsec` does not go back automatically, unlike for example `attoparsec` or the toy combinators from the previous chapter, so we must use a primitive called `try` to express our wish to backtrack explicitly. `try p` makes it so that if `p` fails
+This is done for performance reasons and because it would make no sense to run `bar` feeding it leftovers of `foo` anyway. `bar` wants to be run from the same point in the input stream as `foo`. `megaparsec` does not go back automatically, unlike for example `attoparsec` or the toy combinators from the previous chapter, so we must use a primitive called `try` to express our wish to backtrack explicitly. `try p` makes it so that if `p` fails